andlrc/json_merger/README.md

     [prop1=val1][prop2='val2']

+You can ether use prop1, prop2 for matching regular properties `@value` which will match the value of primitives in the array:

 Quoting is optional but required if you want strict comparison, eg `[prop='2']` will match `{"prop": "2"}` and not `{"prop": 2}`

 **Usuage**